 In most organic and mechanistic organizations, this is accomplished through a formal structure that sets down formal guidelines and metrics that organizations must meet.
 These formal rules may require various levels of approvals before implementing certain changes in business performance.
 In a number of organizations, however, these formal rules are rarely followed.
 For example, in most businesses there is no need for department managers to formally approve all employee changes unless they have an exceptionally high tolerance for risk.

 Organizational theories suggest that the key to success lies in establishing an organizational capital model that is tightly controlled and that operates on the principle of inefficiency.

 Tightly controlled organization-based capital means a minimal amount of external inputs and that ensures that only a small proportion of organizational resources are spent on purchasing activities and on staff activities.
 The organization’s capital structure needs to be tightly controlled to ensure that efficiency is achieved.
 One reason why efficiency is so important in mechanistic and organic organizations is that human interventions are necessary to implement the appropriate changes.
 Although humans may not always be able to make decisions that are optimal, they do have an important role to play in ensuring that the appropriate changes are implemented.

-The key benefit of highly adaptive organizational designs is that they reduce risks to the greatest extent possible while simultaneously allowing for a highly significant degree of organizational flexibility.
+The key business performance benefit of highly adaptive organizational designs is that they reduce risks to the greatest extent possible while simultaneously allowing for a highly significant degree of organizational flexibility.